 - Please don't interrupt me while I'm speaking.

-- It is time to discuss a salary increase for me, and here’s why.
+- It is time to discuss the future of our relationship, and here's why.

-When you create this statement, don’t use weak or cryptic language like, “I’d really appreciate it if you’d think about a time to talk about my raise if that’s OK with you.”
+When you create this statement, don't use weak or cryptic language like, “I'd really appreciate it if you'd think about a time to talk about our relationship if that's OK with you.”